Fun & Affordable Ways to Explore NH

 Seacoast Science Center, Rye

-Located in scenic Odiorne State Park, the Seacoast Science Center is a hub for learning about ocean life and indigenous ecosystems.
+Located in scenic Odiorne Point State Park, the Seacoast Science Center is a hub for learning about ocean life and indigenous ecosystems.
 Stroll through immersive exhibits that offer educational opportunities for both kids and adults.
-Brave a touch tank, discover the significance of reefs and how we work to protect them, and embrace the wonders of our Blue Planet all in a single visit to this informative attraction.
+Brave a touch tank, discover the significance of reefs and how we work to protect them, and embrace the wonders of our Blue Planet.

 UNH Observatory, Durham